 A bloody 2 hour battle ensued which resulted in apache tribe finally avenging the massacre of their people a year earlier.

-Desire For More Revenge.
+Desire For More Carnage from a Fierce Warrior

 Even though he killed those who killed his family Geronimo was still wanting more revenge.
 During the Fearless Life Of Geronimo, he led many other raids and fights into Mexico often coming home as the only survivor of the pointless skirmishes.
 The people of his home often blamed him for all the people who died by his side but he did not ever say anything about and kept his silence.